 The other obvious option would be to organize a home game with your friends, but the downside of that is it takes some time to invite everybody and agree on the schedule and stakes, not to mention that the actual gameplay is probably very slow.
 Therefore starting out by experimenting with online poker is a superior choice, as you can learn faster and get more repetitions in the same timeframe.
 Hundreds of thousands of players log in to their online poker account each day to play, meaning you will have no problem in finding somebody to play with!

 To make the best-informed decision regarding where to play, you should get familiar with the pros and cons of different online poker rooms.
-Beasts Of Poker offers you some of the best sign-up bonuses and rakeback deals so make sure to take advantage of that by signing-up through our links in the Poker Rooms section!
+Beasts Of Poker offers you some of the best sign-up bonuses and rakeback deals so make sure to take advantage of them!

 How to play live poker at your local casino?